doctorfree/cheat-sheets/keyboard/xvkbd.md

 # xvkbd tutorial

-xvkbd is command line tool that lets you send a keyboard key signal or mouse click.
+`xvkbd` is command line tool that lets you send a keyboard key signal or mouse click.

+`xvkbd` is a virtual (graphical) keyboard program for X Window System which provides a facility to enter characters onto other clients (software) by clicking on a keyboard displayed on the screen.
+This may be used for systems without a hardware keyboard such as kiosk terminals or handheld devices.
+This program also has a facility to send characters specified as the command line option to another client.

 ## Install xvkbd
 ```shell